 By the time I finished responding to my organic chemistry undergraduate students’ emails (yes, I was {and still am} a science nerd!), I heard the timer ringing in the kitchen, and I sprinted through the house to slip the pan out of the oven.
 Just a few minutes later, I tore into the first one… Light, tender, buttery, with mesmerizing spirals of cinnamony goodness… And reached for another.

-I almost always skip the icing on top… By skipping those calories, it’s how I justify eating a second cinnamon roll!
+I almost always skip the icing on top… I’m too impatient — and I’d much rather scarf down a second cinnamon roll!

 My heart nearly melted.
 That’s the best sort of compliment!